 Open button corresponding to the solution under the Actions column.

-PRO TIP: Because 12 solutions are generated for each study, the table ca n easily grow up to hundreds of rows.
+PRO TIP: Because 12 unique solutions are generated for each study, the table can easily grow up to hundreds of rows.
 To display only the solutions for a specific study:

 Navigate to the